hyperfluid-solutions/food-access-map/CONTRIBUTING.md

-# Contributing to react-boilerplate
+# Contributing to food-access-map

-Love react-boilerplate and want to help?
+Love food-access-map and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.